HomeAdvertisingSmall Site's Google Update Recovery

 • Crawlability: Check for crawl errors, proper robots.txt configuration, and sitemap issues

-• Structured data: Implement appropriate schema markup for your content type
+• Structured data: Add appropriate schema markup for your content type

-Google Analytics for beginners provides guidance on setting up proper tracking to monitor these technical elements and their impact on user behaviour.
+Google Analytics for beginners covers how to set up proper tracking so you can monitor these technical elements and their impact on user behaviour.

 Beyond traffic, assess how the update has affected your business metrics: